smk5g5/Single_cell_WDLworkflows/Readme.md

 bsub -Is -q siteman-interactive -G compute-allegra.petti -g /khan.saad/R_seurat -M 128000000 -n 1 -R 'rusage[mem=128000]' -a 'docker(registry.gsc.wustl.edu/apipe-builder/genome_perl_environment:compute1-37)' /bin/bash
 ```
 Otherwise it would generate paths with `/rdcw` instead of `/storage1` that you would need to replace using sed or from inside vim etc.

+Trying to commit code again after dockstore shows up in the settings of the repo